River Neckinger: Etymology

 In the 17th century convicted pirates were hanged at the wharf where the Neckinger entered the Thames.
 The name of the river is believed to derive from the term "devil's neckcloth", a slang term for the hangman's noose.
 In London Past and Present, published in 1891, Henry B. Wheatley argued that there was 'much good evidence' that 'the 'Devil's Neckinger'... the ancient place of punishment and execution' was at the site of the 'Dead Tree public-house' on Jacob's Island.
 Writing in The Inns of Old Southwark And Their Associations, in 1888, authors William Rendle and Philip Norman note that a place called Devol's Neckenger appears on a map in 1740 and, in the same location, in 1813, the Dead Tree inn.

 Canute's Trench

-Historian Walter Besant says the Neckinger's early section, where it crosses the Kent Road, at Lock Bridge, was also known as Canute's Trench.
+Historian Walter Besant says the Neckinger's early section, where it crosses what is now the New Kent Road, at Lock Bridge, was also known as Canute's Trench.
 In May, 1016, Danish Cnut the Great, who had invaded England, dug a trench through Southwark to allow his boats to avoid the heavily defended London Bridge.
 In 1173, a channel following a similar course was used to drain the Thames to allowing building work on London Bridge.